The64thGamer/cheeseepedia/content/rccu3pqht1cbdv8h/content.md

-Willie in a Kiosk at the Orlando airport, Unknown year.
+Willie in his case at the Orlando International Airport, Unknown year.Likely late 70's